umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Work-with-content/index.md

 While working on a piece of content you can use the *Preview* feature to preview how the page looks.
 Once the page is done you can choose to either publish it right away, or schedule when the page should be published.

 When you have a website that uses multiple languages, you can create a new *variant* of the content item for each language you're using.
-Learn more about how this is done in the [Multi-lingual website] article.

 ## Updating content